 This is a further (third) update/edit to an article I first wrote on 18th April 2017 and then updated on 30th Jan 2018.
 When I update my articles I simply change the original post with the latest data – that way only the current/latest version is available preventing people stumbling on old advice.

 As Power BI becomes more and more pervasive in the business world, I am being increasingly asked “How can I build 1 master dataset, use it as the 1 version of the truth, but still allow people to do their own thing”?
-My concept of the Golden Dataset will allow you to do just that – read on to find out how.
+My concept of the Golden Dataset (you heard the term here first, in 2017) will allow you to do just that – read on to find out how.

 The Problem – Too Many Data Models